Honey Island Swamp monster

-The Honey Island Swamp Monster, also known as the Cajun Sasquatch and in La Bête Noire, is an ape-like humanoid cryptid creature, similar to descriptions of Bigfoot, purported to inhabit the Honey Island Swamp in St. Tammany Parish, Louisiana.
+The Honey Island Swamp monster is a large, hairy cryptid said to inhabit the Honey Island Swamp in St. Tammany Parish, Louisiana.
 It has become a part of Louisiana folklore, with many swamp tour companies in the area capitalizing on its alleged existence, which is considered unlikely by scientists.

 Description

-The creature is commonly described by alleged witnesses as a large, bipedal, humanoid, about 7 ft tall, covered with gray hair, having yellow or red eyes and accompanied by a putrid odor.
-Other local names for the creature include the Louisiana Wookiee, and The Thing.
+The creature is commonly described by alleged witnesses as a large, bipedal humanoid, about 7 ft tall, covered with gray hair, having yellow or red eyes and accompanied by a putrid odor.
 Alleged plaster casts of footprints said to be from the creature showcase four toes; not a natural trait found in primates, who possess five.

 Claims of its existence are generally not considered credible, including by scientists familiar with the area like ecologist Paul Wagner and his wife Sue.
 Neither they nor their Cajun guide, Robbie Charbonnet, report having seen any valid evidence beyond anecdotes and possible forgeries.

 History

 The first claimed sighting was in 1963 by Harlan Ford, a retired air traffic controller who had taken up wildlife photography.
 After his death in 1980, a reel of Super 8 film showing the creature was found among his belongings.

 In 1974, Ford and his friend Billy Mills claimed to have found unusual footprints in the area, as well as the body of a wild boar whose throat had been gashed.

 Today, the creature is still purported to inhabit the swamp and the bayous along the Pearl River.
-Local lore tells of a train crash that occurred near the swamp in the early 20th century in which a traveling circus lost chimpanzees who adapted to the environment and offer a potential explanation as to the creature's origins.
+Local lore offers its own potential explanation, that of an early 20th century train crash wherein a traveling circus lost its chimpanzees, who later adapted to the surrounding environment.